 The Maine Crafts Guild provides a three-step process to become a Professional Member.
 Applications are reviewed throughout the year by our Standards Committee.

 Step One: The Image Jury for membership serves as the initial screening of applicants for Professional Membership.
-This Non-Member Jury Form must be submitted with an upload of your images and a non-refundable $35 application fee.
-You may download detailed instructions here to have on hand during the process.
+This Non-Member Jury Form must be submitted with an upload of your images and a non-refundable $50 application fee.

 Applicants who successfully pass the Image Jury will be notified they are eligible for the Object Jury.
 Object juries will take place at the next Maine Crafts Guild show that the applicant is participating in.

 The Object Jury allows the Standards Committee to make a first-hand assessment of the applicant’s work, their display as an exhibitor, and their business practices, to be sure they meet the requirements.
 Booths must include a three-sided backdrop for in-line booths, no interference with adjacent booths, and a pleasing display of product.
 The Show where you are Object Juried will also give you the opportunity to meet many of our members and become more familiar with our organization.
 Applicants accepted to the Object Jury are notified that they are eligible for Professional Membership.